bolderbrush10/SearchlightAssault/README.md

 You are welcome to contact me via email: bolderbrush10@gmail.com

-I am willing to consider releasing this software under alternate licenses, if the present one is somehow not permissive enough for your purpose.

 If you have any feedback or footage featuring my mod, please share with me!

 ## Technical Details / Details for other Modders